What you need to know before renting and becoming a tenant….

 7. Repairs and Maintenance Issues

 Report maintenance issues as soon as you discover them to avoid further damage or problems.
 All notifications of any problem should be done so in writing.
 In writing means either online through this website, via email or by letter.
-The best and most efficient way is by using the Maintenance Request Form found on this website.
+The best and most efficient way is by submitting online maintenance request.

 8. Defaulting on a Lease

-If rent is not paid as agreed upon in the lease, a landlord must first serve a “material noncompliance for non-payment of rent” notice, and then, if rent is still not paid, file an “Unlawful Detainer” with the General District Court.
+If rent is not paid as agreed upon in the lease, a landlord must first serve a “Material Noncompliance Notice for Non-payment of Rent” notice, and then, if rent is still not paid, file an “Unlawful Detainer” with the General District Court.
 Then, if the landlord gets possession of the apartment in court, he/she must file a “Writ of Possession” (effectively an eviction notice) with the sheriff.

 9. Approaching the End of the Lease

-The VRLTA allows outlines how the security deposit is to be handled when a tenant vacates the dwelling unit (§55-248.15:1).
-If the deposit is held by the landlord for more than the thirteen months, then the tenant is owed interest according to Virginia law (§55-248.15:2).
+The VRLTA allows outlines how the security deposit is to be handled when a tenant vacates the dwelling unit.
+If the deposit is held by the landlord for more than the thirteen months, then the tenant is owed interest according to Virginia law.
 The deposit, less any itemized will be returned to the lessee within forty-five (45) days after termination of the tenancy.
 The deposit is returned as one payment to the tenants in the lease jointly.

 10. Vacating the Apartment